triciachaffey/tempWOZ/README.md

+FOR THREADING:

+I've added comments to the files I've been in.
+They are: wizard_gui.py adialog_new.py thread.py (purely for reference, and to see what was done in the past) threadControl.py

+Other items below (nri general, already on the nri)

 These are the updated files for running the Wizard of Oz experiments.

 1. Turn on Nico and wait for it to start.